katnastou/s800-revision-docs/index.md

 ## General guidelines

-Annotations should be made according to the annotator’s best understanding of the __author’s intended meaning in context__.
+* Annotations should be made according to the annotator’s best understanding of the __author’s intended meaning in context__.
 For example, relations expressed using ambiguous verbs such as __"associate"__ that express complex formation in some contexts but not others should be annotated if and only if the annotator interprets the authors as intending to describe complex formation.
-Annotators __should apply__ their general __background knowledge__ as well as their __domain expertise__ when interpreting author statements.
+The annotators should only use the text excerpt they have available to make this judgement, [(e.g.)](http://ann.turkunlp.org:8088/index.xhtml#/string-relation-corpus/physical-interaction-dbs-abstracts-01/17982102?focus=sent~10)
+* Annotators should treat named entities as being __masked__, i.e. they shouldn't annotate relationships between entities just based on their names, when they would be unable to make the same annotations for two other entities.

 ## Complex formation